 - In the Add Bookmark dialog, click OK to save the page title as a bookmark in the selected folder.

-To import and export bookmarks, select Tools > Options > Help > General Settings > Import or Export.
+To import and export bookmarks, select Tools > Options > Help > General > Import Bookmarks or Export Bookmarks.

 In the Search pane, you can use full-text search for finding a particular word in all the installed documents.
-In the Search for field, enter the term you are looking for, and select the Search button.
+Enter the term you are looking for, and select the Search button.
 All documents that contain the specified term are listed.
-The list is sorted by the number of search hits that the documents contain.
+The list is sorted by document version (if you have installed several Qt versions, for example) and the number of search hits that the documents contain.
 Select a document in the list to open it.

 The following are examples of common search patterns:

 deeplists all the documents that contain the word

 deep*lists all the documents that contain a word beginning with